Commuter Student Services and Support

 Stevens Guardian is a mobile app that turns any cell phone into a personalized protection network.
-It connects you directly with Stevens Campus Police during an emergency and provides vital information instantly.
-Through this app, students can make fast-response panic calls, have police locate you in an emergency through GPS, set safety networks and timers to notify trusted friends of your whereabouts and send anonymous crime tips to Stevens Campus Police.
-Instructions for downloading the Stevens Guardian app are available online.
+It connects you directly with Stevens Campus Police during an emergency and provides important information instantly.
+Through this app, students are able to make fast-response panic calls, have police locate you in an emergency through GPS, set safety networks and timers to notify trusted friends of your whereabouts, and send anonymous crime tips to Stevens Campus Police.

 Diversity, Equity and Inclusion

-The Stevens Career Center provides personalized career advising to help students connect their education, skills and interests with various career opportunities.
+The Stevens Career Center provides personalized career advising to help students connect their education, skills and interests with a variety of career opportunities.
 First-year students are encouraged to attend introductory workshops to start the career exploration and planning process.
 Whether students are interested in pursuing a cooperative experience, an internship, research or a full-time job, the Stevens Career Center has the resources and professional staff to help.

 Athletics and Recreation